metrodao/honey-template/README.md

-# Honey Template
+# Leaf Template

-Aragon DAO Template for continuous issuance and bottom up fund allocation.
-Used as the base for Honey, 1Hive's community currency.
+Aragon DAO Template for converting any ERC20 into a governance token for bottom up fund allocation.

 ## Local deployment

 This template depends on a number of yet to be published apps, so to develop locally you must deploy those applications first.

 *  Conviction Voting (Latest version with hooks)
-*  Hooked Token Manager (Latest version)
+*  Hooked Token Wrapper (Latest version)
 *  Dandelion Voting (Latest version with hooks)
 *  Tollgate
-*  Issuance

 ## Rinkeby deployment using previously deployed template